 Chesapeake Bay Retrievers Looking Available for Adoption

-- Yukon, the young male found this spring in Minnesota is not quite ready for adoption.
-He was on his own for at least 6 months and we are having to work through some anxieties.
+Yukon, the young male found this spring in Minnesota.
+Yukon is a sweetheart with high energy and fierce loyalty.
+Yukon will require a very patient special home to continue to help him adjust to domestic life.
+He was on his own for at least 6 months and we are having to work through some fear anxieties.

 - Permanent fosters – we have several dogs that due to age, illness or behavior issues have been deemed unadoptable.
 If you are interested in providing a loving end-of-life-home to an elderly or ailing dog, please contact Sue at the email address below.

 - If you are looking for a Chessie, please let us know and we will keep you in mind as we hear about available dogs locally or in other areas of the country.
 We are not actively taking dogs in as all of our current foster spots are filled.